hputnam/Acclim_Dynamics/Results-package.md

 ![resp](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Respirometry.png?raw=true)

-No groups with a decreased sample size.
+No additional groups with a decreased sample size.
 This dataset has been QC'd by Emma; final figure as of 20210118.

 ### Tissue Biomass (AFDW)